Need Help? 888-298-9489 M-F 8am to 8pm CST

 Understanding OSHA's Employee Evacuation System Requirements

-The purpose of OSHA's Emergency Evacuation Systems standard (29 CFR 1910.165) is to provide early warning for emergency action, giving employees time to safely evacuate a building or area during emergencies.
+OSHA's Emergency Evacuation Systems standard (29 CFR 1910.165) aims to deliver early emergency alerts that allow employees time to evacuate buildings or areas safely.

 Key OSHA Standards Requiring Emergency Evacuation Systems